 Alright - so that's how it's made.
 Woo hoo.
 But who cares?
 What's so special about this?

 Well, turns out that most "soap" that you can buy commercially is not "soap" at all!
 "Beauty Bar" sounds really nice, doesn't it?
 Well, turns out that's just a clever marketing technique to keep you from noticing that the "soap" you just bought is actually just a solid bar of artificially manufactured synthetic detergent.
+Yuk.
 Legally it's not even allowed to be called soap anymore!

-Commercially Available Soaps
+The Problems with Commercially Available Soaps

 Hand-made soap is still very different from soap you can buy commercially - because commercial soap has been, what is called, triple-milled.
 Huh?
 Essentially, soap in its' purest form poses some issues for big companies who want one bar of soap to look exactly the same from the day of manufacturing to five years later sitting in a warehouse.